-WARNING: Recovery may error unless -type=immediate is specified.
+WARNING: Recovery may error unless --type=immediate is specified.
 This is because after consistency is reached PostgreSQL will flag zeroed pages as errors even for a full-page write.
-For PostgreSQL ≥ 13 the ignore\invalid\pages setting may be used to ignore invalid pages.
+For PostgreSQL ≥ 13 the ignore_invalid_pages setting may be used to ignore invalid pages.
 In this case it is important to check the logs after recovery to ensure that no invalid pages were reported in the selected databases.

-pg-primary - Restore from last backup including only the test2 database pg-primary - Demonstrate that the test2 database was recovered
+pg-primary - Restore from last backup including only the test2 database

 '''

-sudo pg_ctlcluster 15 demo stop
+sudo pg_ctlcluster 16 demo stop

 sudo -u postgres pgbackrest --stanza=demo --delta \

 --db-include=test2 --type=immediate --target-action=promote restore

-sudo pg_ctlcluster 15 demo start
+sudo pg_ctlcluster 16 demo start

 '''